MaterialFoundry/MaterialPlane/README.md

 # Material Plane
 Material Plane is a <a href="https://foundryvtt.com/">Foundry VTT</a> module that allows physical minis to be tracked by Foundry when using a horizontally mounted TV.
 This allows you to bring the joy of physical minis into Foundry.<br>
 <br>
 The system consists of an IR sensor, and IR enabled mini bases.
 These bases contain IR LEDs that are tracked by the sensor.
-The sensor then relays this information to foundry over WiFi, where the information is interpreted as token movement
+The sensor then relays this information to foundry over WiFi, where the information is interpreted as token movement.<br>
+You can use any TV, monitor or projector for this.

 [![Youtube Video](https://github.com/CDeenen/MaterialPlane/blob/master/Module/img/YoutubeVid.png)](https://youtu.be/y_IouB-SDnk "FoundryVTT IR Mini Control")